SpinningWing Logo

 So how does one estimate \(v_i(r,\psi )\)?
 We’ll discuss four methods: momentum-theory, finite-state wakes models, prescribed wakes, and free wake approaches.

-Momentum theory based approaches first estimate the average value \(\bar{v_i}\) over the rotor from a momentum theory equation (click here for more details about momentum theory).
+Momentum theory based approaches first estimate the average value \(\bar{v_i}\) over the rotor from a momentum theory equation.
 (This value may be adjusted for ground effect by the simple source method described by Cheeseman.)
 Momentum theory does not provide a useful estimate of the variation of \(v_i\) over the rotor.
 Researchers have derived multiples \(f(\mu ,\lambda ,r,\psi )\) of \(\bar{v_i}\) from experiments so that \(v_i(r,\psi )=f(\mu ,\lambda , r,\psi)\bar{v_i}\).
 Of course, \(\bar{v_i}\) depends on rotor loading, but rotor loading depends on induced velocity.
 Hence an iterative “induced velocity loop” is typically used to converge rotor loads and \(\bar{v_i}\).
-For more about helicopter momentum theory see this article.
+For more about helicopter momentum theory see our article: Momentum theory for a hovering helicopter.

 Finite-state wakes are capable of modeling nonuniform inflow and wake dynamics.
-A typical three state dynamic wake is described in this article.
+A three state dynamic wake is described in this article: Three state dynamic wake.

 Prescribed wakes simulate vortex lines extending downstream from rotor blades, as shown in the diagram below.
 The Biot-Savart equation is used to compute the induced velocity at blade elements due to these lines.
 A drawback of this method is that one must estimate the strength and geometry of these vortex lines by other means.
-One way to do this is to store the results from the free wake methods discussed below.
-(Reasons for using this method in lieu of a free wake are numerical stability and computational efficiency.)
+One way to do this is to store the results from free wake methods discussed below.
+Reasons for using this method in lieu of the full free wake are numerical stability and computational efficiency.

 Helicopter rotor prescribed wake